dillonkearns/elm-ts-json/README.md

 --> { decoded = Ok Guest
 --> , tsType = """{ name : string; kind : "regular" } | {"kind":"guest"}"""
 --> }
 ```

-## Do I need to pay to use elm-ts-interop?

-You don't need to pay, and the core features of `elm-ts-interop` will always be free.
-If you're getting value from `elm-ts-interop` and you'd like to get some additional code generation features that make it nicer to work with, then you can upgrade to the pro version at elm-ts-interop.com.
-Thank you to pro users for supporting my work!

-## Wasn't this called elm-typescript-interop before?

-Yes, you can think of `elm-ts-interop` as version 2.0 of `elm-typescript-interop` (which is now deprecated).
-The old approach scanned your Elm project's source code to find all ports and their types.
-This worked, but it had limitations.
-Some of the benefits of the new approach with `elm-ts-interop` include:

-- No performance bottlenecks for large apps - performance is the same no matter how big your source code is because it doesn't scan your whole app
-- You can now send/receive Custom Types through ports!
-- The types you can send/receive through ports are now much more expressive.
-The types you can annotate an Elm port with to automatically serialize are limited to Bool, Int, Float, String, Maybe, List, Array, tuples, records, and Json.Decode.Value.
-With `elm-ts-interop`, you can serialize/de-serialize anything that you could express through a TypeScript annotation of a JSON value.
-That includes:
-  - array
-  - unions (including discriminated unions, which can express the same possibilities as an Elm Custom type!)
-  - Literal types, like `type role = 'admin' | 'regular' | 'guest'`

-## Can I use elm-ts-interop with plain JavaScript?

-You absolutely can! `elm-ts-interop` works great with plain `.js` files.

-Here are some docs on using TypeScript through JSDoc comments in JS: <https://www.typescriptlang.org/docs/handbook/intro-to-js-ts.html>.